 Notts County boss Martin Allen feels the new Football League rule which limits clubs to five substitutes is to the detriment of up and coming youngsters.
+The decision has led Allen to make three of County's younger players, Liam Mitchell, Haydn Hollis and Lewis Whiteley, available for loan.

 Allen told the Nottingham Post: "A lot of managers are unhappy.
 The rule does not make any sense.